Skip to content

 • try to put the employee off making a complaint in terms of the length of time it may take;

-• tell them that a non-disclosure agreement prevents them from raising the complaint (a non-disclosure agreement is a legally binding contract where the parties agree a confidential relationship preventing sensitive information to be given to others);
+• tell them that a non-disclosure agreement prevents them from raising the complaint (a non-disclosure agreement is a legally binding contract where the parties agree a confidential relationship preventing sensitive information from being given to others);

 • suggest the allegation is not as serious a sexual harassment allegation as they may feel it is; and